OpenPrinting/ipp-usb/ipp-usb.8.md

    * `disable-fax = true | false`<br>
      If `true`, the matching device's fax capability is ignored.

+   * `escl-auto-release = true | false`<br>
+     If `true`, ipp-usb remembers an eSCL scan job after the device returns `404 Not Found` for
+     `GET /eSCL/ScanJobs/<id>/NextDocument`.
+If the client then asks for scanner status, ipp-usb forwards that request first and releases the job afterwards.
+If the client asks for scanner capabilities or tries to start another scan without deleting that job, ipp-usb releases the job first by sending `DELETE /eSCL/ScanJobs/<id>`.
+If the client sends its own `DELETE` after ipp-usb already released the job, ipp-usb responds with `200 OK` locally.

    * `http-XXX = YYY`<br>
      Set XXX header of the HTTP requests forwarded to device to YYY.
      If YYY is empty string, XXX header is removed.